 The courses where golf was born and excellent modern jewels.

 St Andrews Links - Old Course

-- Where golf was born: it is the oldest and most traditional course in the world, home to the R&A and host to “The Open”.
-Located in the heart of the town, it is a public course where both locals and visitors constantly stroll by and stop to take photos at the famous "Swilcan Bridge" of the 18th.
+- Golf was born here.
+It is the oldest and most traditional field in the world, home of the R&A and every 5 years it hosts “The Open”.
+Located in the heart of the town, it is a public place where residents and visitors constantly walk, and stop to take photos on the famous "swilcan bridge" of the 18th.

-- Considered the most difficult stop in The Open Rota and a real test 18 holes.
-Playing here requires concentration and a lot of patience, because disaster is always lurking (just remember Van de Velde in 1999).
+- Considered the most difficult stop at The Open Rota, it is an extreme challenge from 1 to 18, and from tee to green.
+It is a route that demands concentration and a lot of patience, because disaster is always lurking (just remember Van de Velde in 1999).

-- It is a typical Scottish links course despite the fact that the sea is not visible (it is 500m away).
-Connoisseurs say it has the most difficult end of the British Isles.
-The 18th hole is crossed by the winding Barry Burn which poses as a high obstacle for the second shot, and the headwinds have driven the best pros in history crazy.
+- It is a typical Scottish links despite the fact that the sea is not visible (it is 500m away), and it has the most difficult finish (16-17-18) in the British Isles.
+Its 18th hole, crossed by the meandering Barry Burn, with a headwind, has driven the best pros in history crazy.